-Sharon Analyst, AEJ Sales Trading Securities division, Hong Kong
+Sharon Executive Director/Vice President, AEJ Sales Trading Securities Division, Hong Kong

 I co-majored in Finance and Statistics at the NYU Stern School of Business undergraduate program.
 However my business fraternity, Beta Alpha Psi, has helped me the most.
 It has equipped me with interviewing and networking skills as well as the right mindset and attitude to graduate from college and enter the work force as a young business professional.